hapax/hapax.github.io/assets/patterns.md

 separate and all things are different.
 Nature may be patterned, but perhaps there are too many patterns to usefully catalogue or transform into a science.
+But one of the key lessons of maths and physics is that many patterns are secretly the same.
+Newton saw the same laws governing the motion of the planets and the fall of an apple.
+By labelling points on the plane with $x$ and $y$, Descartes united algebra and geometry.

 ---